newtondotcom/wol/README.md

 # WorldOfLeaks

-WorldOfLeaks is a multipurpose website, originally designed for leaks and hacks.
+WorldOfLeaks is a multipurpose website, originally designed for leaks.
 The website is fully responsive and can be used on any device.
 The website is fully customizable and can be used for any purpose.

 ## Architecture